LIS 512: Advanced Course Snapshot

 LIS 512: Advanced Field Experience in LIS

 At Simmons, all SLIS students are invited to take this elective course.
-Previously three distinct courses (LIS 501, LIS 502, and LIS 503), LIS 512 brings advanced library, archives, and cultural heritage field experiences into one course.
-This course is offered in the fall, spring, and summer semesters and is only offered online.
+This course is offered in the fall, spring, and summer semesters.
+There is an academic component to this course that encourages a reflective practitioner mindset.

-As an advanced course, students cannot enroll in LIS 512 until they have completed all core SLIS courses and their concentration requirements.
-This course requires the permission of the faculty instructor to enroll.
+As an advanced course, students cannot enroll in LIS 512 until they have completed 18 credits and all core SLIS courses.
+A project must be identified for each students before the start of the semester and requires consent to enroll.

 SLIS faculty has identified program learning outcomes for all its courses; the first learning outcome listed is particularly relevant to these field experiences: “Apply professional standards, tools, and best practices in the information field and across specialized areas.”